chints87/netflix-clone/README.md

 1. Setup an account
 2. Click on the power button and then click on setting
-3. In the list of options find API.
+3. In the list of options find API
-4. Click and copy API key.
+4. Click and copy API key
-5. Add this API key to .env.local with a prefix REACT_APP
+5. Add this API key to the .env.local file with a prefix REACT_APP

+---
 ## Setup Stripe for creating subscription plans

 1) Setup an account
 2) Make sure you are in test mode
-3) Look where the API keys are located
+3) Click on the Developer tab and then API keys to locate them
-4) Create a restricted key, which permissions as required, shown in the firebase stripe extension setup
+4) Create a restricted key, set permissions as required, shown in the firebase stripe extension setup

 ## Setup Stripe extension on firebase
 [Refer to this link](https://github.com/stripe/stripe-firebase-extensions/blob/master/firestore-stripe-payments/POSTINSTALL.md)